Solidgate logo in black and white.

 SWIFT Integration Platform

 The SWIFT Integration Platform helps financial institutions integrate their internal systems and applications with the SWIFT network.
-It provides a standardized interface and set of tools to enable seamless integration and data exchange between internal systems and SWIFT messaging infrastructure.
+It provides a standardized interface and set of tools to enable seamless integration and data exchange between internal systems and the SWIFT messaging infrastructure.
 This facilitates straight-through processing and simplifies connectivity between financial institutions and the SWIFT network.

 How SWIFT Empowers International Employees